Shogun: Azuchi–Momoyama period (1573–1603)

 The Azuchi-Momoyama period refers to the period when Oda Nobunaga and Toyotomi Hideyoshi were in power.
 They and Tokugawa Ieyasu are the three unifiers of Japan.
 The name "Azuchi-Momoyama" comes from the fact that Nobunaga's castle, Azuchi Castle, was located in Azuchi, Shiga, and Fushimi Castle, where Hideyoshi lived after his retirement, was located in Momoyama.
 Although the two leaders of the warrior class during this period were not given the title of shogun (征夷大将軍, sei-i taishōgun), Oda Nobunaga was given a title almost equal to it, and Toyotomi Hideyoshi a higher one.

 Oda Nobunaga was the first of the three unifiers of Japan.

 This era began when Oda Nobunaga expelled Ashikaga Yoshiaki from Kyoto and destroyed the Ashikaga shogunate.
 Adopting an innovative military strategy using matchlock gun (種子島, tanegashima) and an economic policy that encouraged economic activity by the common people, he rapidly expanded his power, defeating a series of sengoku daimyo and armed Buddhist temple forces to unify the central part of Japan.

 Nobunaga was given the title of Minister of the Right (右大臣, udaijin), an official position as the number three in the imperial court since ancient times, and the title of Major Captain of the Right Division of Inner Palace Guards (右近衛大将, ukon'e no taishō), which meant leader of the warrior class.
 This title was a highly prestigious title given to the leader of the warrior class, similar to the title shogun (征夷大将軍, sei-i taishōgun).
 This was the first time since Minamoto no Sanetomo in 1218 that a member of the warrior class had been appointed udaijin.
 Previously, the only warrior class members appointed to higher positions than udaijin were Taira no Kiyomori and Ashikaga Yoshimitsu as Chancellor of the Realm (太政大臣, daijō-daijin), and Ashikaga Yoshinori and Ashikaga Yoshimasa as Minister of the Left (左大臣, sadaijin).
-Nobunaga was betrayed by his vassal Akechi Mitsuhide, who died in the Honnō-ji incident.
+Nobunaga was betrayed by his vassal Akechi Mitsuhide, and died in the Honnō-ji incident.
 It is believed that about a month before his death, Nobunaga was approached by the imperial court to accept one of the following positions: Imperial Regent (関白, kampaku), daijō-daijin, or shogun.
 As a result, he was posthumously promoted to daijō-daijin in 1582.

 Toyotomi Hideyoshi became the leader of the warrior class and earned the highest title of the aristocratic class, but he did not hold the title of shogun, the highest title of the warrior class.